GodjaVasile2/GodjaVasile2/README.md

 🌍 Hello World, I'm Godja Vasile! 👋

-📖 I embody the transformation from an economic background to the thrilling domains of programming—a journey ignited by curiosity and a relentless thirst for learning.
+📖 I embody the transformation from an economic background to the thrilling domains of programming - a journey ignited by curiosity and a passion for learning.

 - 🔭 Learning: Mastering Business Modeling & Distributed Computing
 - 🌱 Passion: Python and Advanced Data Analysis are my current obsessions